Dreamfoam Mattress Reviews

 This review is an overview of the brand’s four budget mattresses.
 But before we dive into the review, here’s a quick snippet on what you can expect from each bed.

-Copper Dreams – A copper-graphite infused all-foam bed that is available in both medium and firm profiles.
+Dreamfoam Copper – A copper-graphite infused all-foam bed that is available in both medium and firm profiles.
 The copper infusion is designed to help draw heat away from your body.

-Out of the four beds in this review, Dreamfoam Arctic Dream Mattress is the one of the models we’d suggest to heavier individuals since it’s available in hybrid and all-foam constructions.
+Out of the four beds in this review, Dreamfoam Hyrbid Mattress is the one of the models we’d suggest to heavier individuals since it’s a hybrid mattress.
 In general, we think it’s an accommodating mattress with more of a neutral feel, and suits just about every kind of sleeper.

 Design And Construction

-- Base layer – Starting from the bottom, you have a 7.5” high-density foam base
+- Base layer – Starting from the bottom, you have a 1″ high-density foam layer.

-- Transition layer – The center is made with a 2.5” comfort layer of memory foam
+- Transition layer – The center is made with a 2.5” layer of gel memory foam.

 Feel And Firmness Analysis

-Moving on to firmness, we found the Arctic Dreams to be about a medium on the firmness scale.
+Moving on to firmness, we found the Dreamfoam Hybrid mattress to be about a medium on the firmness scale.
 The bed is supportive yet it’s also fairly soft.
 If you’re looking for an extra plush mattress or an incredibly firm bed, the Arctic Dreams is probably not the answer.
 However, if you want a bed that is sort of in-between, then it definitely fits the bill.

 Keep in mind, firmness is subjective and largely depends upon your weight and body type.
 A lightweight sleeper will likely perceive the mattress to feel slightly firmer, while a heavier sleeper will perceive the mattress to feel a little softer.

-As with all Dreamfoam beds, the Arctic Dreams is priced very affordably.
-Queen size MSRPs for the all-foam and hybrid models come out to $450 and $500, respectively.
-However, after the usual Dreamfoam discount, the true price you’ll likely pay for a queen size drops down to around ~$350.
+As with all Dreamfoam beds, the Hybrid bed is priced very affordably.
+Queen size MSRPs come out to $799, respectively.
+However, after the usual Dreamfoam discount, the true price you’ll likely pay for a queen size drops down to around ~$599.
 Be sure to locate the green box on your screen for current pricing and promotions.

 Sleeper Type Analysis

-Given the mattress finds a comfortable middle ground between comfort and support, we think the Arctic Dreams mattress is a good option for all types of sleepers.
+Given the mattress finds a comfortable middle ground between comfort and support, we think the Dreamfoam Hyrbid mattress is a good option for all types of sleepers.
 Side sleepers receive a good amount of pressure relief from the memory foam and quilted topper, yet the mattress as a whole still provides enough support to accommodate back and stomach sleepers.

-We also found it quite easy to move around on the Arctic Dreams mattress, making the bed a viable option for combination sleepers who rotate between positions frequently throughout the night.
+We also found it quite easy to move around on this hybrid mattress, making the bed a viable option for combination sleepers who rotate between positions frequently throughout the night.

 Body Type Analysis

-As the name implies, this Dreamfoam bed incorporates copper inside which is meant to attract your body heat and pull it away from your body, helping with the bed’s temperature regulation.
-If you love a plush memory foam feel, Dreamfoam Copper Dreams might be the ticket.
+As the name implies, the Dreamfoam Copper bed incorporates copper inside which is meant to attract your body heat and pull it away from your body, helping with the bed’s temperature regulation.
+If you love a plush memory foam feel, Dreamfoam Copper might be the ticket.

 Copper Dreams Design And Construction